nmheim/OptiFloat.jl/docs/src/index.md

 5. Keep track of all alternatives to `expr` (and their errors) in a table.
 Pick the next unused expression from that table and start from step 1.
 Finish after a number of steps or when all alternatives have been tested.
 6. Finally, infer good _regimes_: There might not be one expression that performs well for all inputs.
 OptiFloat.jl (like Herbie) infers good intervals for the different alternative expression and produces one compound expression.

+The steps above are roughly what `OptiFloat.optifloat!` is doing.

 ### Local biterror